realraum/noc/ansible/README_vault.md

    ```
    # ansible-vault view secrets/foo.vault.yml
    ```
-   This will automatially decrypt the file and print it's contents.
+   This will automatically decrypt the file and print it's contents.